About Sister Hummel

 The co-owner of the W. Goebel Porzellanfabrik near Coburg, Franz Goebel, had traveled to Munich to make contact with potential customers during Advent 1933, and came across postcards with Hummel motifs printed by Ars Sacra and saw great potential for the nun’s simplistic sketches to become a much-desired line of figurines.
 It was love at first sight that led to a contract with the artist in 1934.
 On January 9th, 1935, Franz Goebel and the Sießen Convent realized an agreement to have his company, W. Goebel Porzellanfabrik handcraft each figurine with the highest quality standards.
 Sister Hummel insisted that the designs were to remain true to the original artwork and that she would have final artistic control of each.
 The Convent worked with Sister Hummel with the designs and would approve or disapprove every figurine design before production would begin.
 Each figurine was to have the M I Hummel signature incised somewhere on the figurine to prove its authenticity.

 The first public display of the new M.I.
 Hummel figurines was in 1935 at the Leipzig Fair international trade show and was met with instant appeal from those in attendance.
-This made a hit at a time when the child star Shirley Temple was just beginning and America was in love with the innocence that children displayed.
+This made a hit at a time when the child star Shirley Temple was just beginning, and America was in love with the innocence that children displayed.
 The very early samples of the figurines had the letters FF incised on the bottom of which only a few are known to exist today.
 Shortly after, the Goebel logo of the Crown was used as it could be seen on the company’s many other products.

 The German Nazis take over the Convent (1940-1944)